CSCI-4830-002-2014/hackathon-accesslog/README.md

 # Promotional campaign

 ## Description
-{{The goal of this promotional campaign is to target the product with the lowest purchases per view and offer a discount in order to drive sales.}}
+The goal of this promotional campaign is to target the product with the lowest purchases per view and offer a discount in order to drive sales.

 ## Rationale 1